Home Compare RED.MC vs WEC

 Stability

-Both rank well on profitability, but WEC Energy Group, Inc. still sits higher.
+On growth, the same pattern holds: both rank well, but WEC Energy Group, Inc. still sits higher.

 Stability — Dominant Gap